-V5C log book rules: full guide for car buyers and sellers
+V5C log book rules: how to transfer car ownership

 Understanding the V5C log book and the rules around it, whether you're buying or selling a car